Drone attack on base hosting US troops intercepted in Iraq, heightening fears of a broader conflict

 BEIRUT (AP) — Two drones launched at a base hosting U.S. troops in western Iraq were intercepted Wednesday, a U.S. defense official said.

-Hours later, an Iranian-backed militia in Iraq announced it had launched another drone attack on a second base.
+Hours later, an Iraqi militia announced it had launched another drone attack on a second base.
 No injuries were reported in either incident.

+The Islamic Resistance in Iraq, an umbrella group of Iranian-backed militias, issued a statement afterward claiming responsibility for the two attacks and saying it “heralds more operations” against the “American occupation.”

 The salvos came at a time of increasing tension and fears of a broader regional conflict in the wake of the latest Hamas-Israel war.